Adios-official/SMSV2_TF_GCP/README.md

 - **CE with Public SLO IP**
 - **CE with Manual XC Objects (Old Method)**

-Each folder ( Except for CE with Manual XC Objects (Old Method) ) contains a specific Terraform configuration that deploys a Single-node CE or High Availability (HA) CE with three nodes solution with Single NIC or dual NIC setups in Google Cloud, with varying requirements for network configuration and proxy setups.
+Each folder ( Except for CE with Manual XC Objects (Old Method) ) contains a specific Terraform configuration that deploys a Single-node CE or High Availability (HA) 3-Node CE with Single NIC or dual NIC setups in Google Cloud, with varying requirements for network configuration and proxy setups.

 ## Folder Structure